 I know of 100 percentilers who achieved the feat without taking more than 6 to 8 mock tests and those who would attribute their success to religiously solving 30 to 40 mock tests before the CAT.
 At the same time, I know the candidates who could not do well in the CAT irrespective of whether they solved 100 tests or none.
 In short, the number of mock tests taken by the aspirants is not exactly correlated to the chances of their success in the CAT.
 There are 2 other important reasons for taking a mock test:

 A whole lot of students fail to perform well in the CAT despite taking a plethora of mock tests.
 These are mostly students who take a test, check their scores, are dejected or frustrated by what they achieve in a test, mull over the scores for some time and then proceed to take the next test.
-In the next test their scores go up or down based on the test content and structure – they score well if they have more questions from their areas of strength and lesser otherwise.
+In the next test, their scores go up or down based on the test content and structure – they score well if they have more questions from their areas of strength and lesser otherwise.
 They then wonder why their scores are not improving consistently, blame the difficulty level of the tests, curse their luck and worse still, conclude that CAT is no their cup of tea.
 What they do not realize is that it’s not enough to just keep taking tests – you also need to identify areas of improvement, work on them and progress systematically from test to test.
-Every mock test should therefore be taken only after you have put in enough efforts to improve and to thereby reflect your progress from the previous test.
-To summarise, it is better to take a fewer tests followed by a thorough analysis and corrective action for improvement rather than take plenty of them without any work in between.
+Every mock test should, therefore, be taken only after you have put in enough effort to improve and to thereby reflect your progress from the previous test.
+To summarise, it is better to take fewer test followed by a thorough analysis and corrective action for improvement rather than take plenty of them without any work in between.

-Mock tests are an important tool that serve as a mirror to show you where you stand, where you need to be consistent and where you need to improve while preparing for the CAT.
-Just like looking at the mirror again and again without putting in enough effort between mirror visits to improve will not yield positive results, taking too many mock tests without through analysis and follow-up action would also be a useless exercise.
+Mock tests are an important tool that serves as a mirror to show you where you stand, where you need to be consistent and where you need to improve while preparing for the CAT.
+Just like looking at the mirror again and again without putting in enough effort between mirror visits to improve will not yield positive results, taking too many mock tests without thorough analysis and follow-up action would also be a useless exercise.
 Every mock test should be followed by directed efforts in improving in identified areas and the next mock test should be used to measure the progress in those areas.

 Always remember to sharpen the axe at regular intervals.
 Mock test analysis is like sharpening the axe.